openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

 .. note::
-   The |current_release_formal_name| release is only compatible with Ubuntu 16.04 (Xenial Xerus), Centos 7 and openSUSE Leap 42.X.
+   The |current_release_formal_name| release is only compatible with Ubuntu 16.04 (Xenial Xerus), Ubuntu 18.04 (Bionic Beaver) Centos 7 and openSUSE Leap 42.X.

 By default the scripts deploy all OpenStack services with sensible defaults for the purpose of a gate check, development or testing system.